Do you want to become a gamer but don’t know where to start? This article will show you how to get into gaming in Kenya.

 1. Establishing your budget

-Knowing your budget will influence the kind of video games you can afford, as well as the accessories you’ll need.
+Knowing your budget will influence the kind of video games you can afford and the accessories you’ll need.

 2. Determine what games you want to play

-It is best to decide which games you want to play before delving into buying anything because this will give you an idea of what consoles, accessories, and other purchases you may need.
+It is best to decide which games you want to play before buying anything because this will give you an idea of what consoles, accessories, and other purchases you may need.

 You can start by checking some lists of popular games online.
 You can also watch videos on Twitch or YouTube to see what other people are playing.